Patches of whitened skin are present on various parts of the body.

 Bleaching unaffected skin

 Small patches sometimes darken (repigment) when treated with strong corticosteroid creams.
 Drugs such as tacrolimus or pimecrolimus may be applied to patches on the face or groin, where strong corticosteroid creams may cause side effects.
-Calcipotriene (also called calcipotriol), which is a form of vitamin D, blended with betamethasone (a corticosteroid cream), can be effective and is more effective than either cream used alone.
+A cream containing calcipotriene (also called calcipotriol), which is a form of vitamin D, and betamethasone (a corticosteroid cream) is more effective than either cream used alone.
 Some people simply use bronzers, skin stains, or makeup to darken the area.

 Phototherapy and psoralens